-Countering global protectionism, Pacific trade pact to start at end-2018
+Countering global protectionism, Pacific trade pact nears takeoff

 “One of the countries that will benefit the most is Peru,” said Vasquez.

-Reporting by Charlotte Greenfield and Praveen Menon in WELLINGTON,; Additional reporting by Colin Packham in Sydney, Yoshifumi Takemoto in Tokyo, Mitra Taj in Lima; Editing by William Maclean, Shri Navaratnam & Kim COghill
+Reporting by Charlotte Greenfield and Praveen Menon in WELLINGTON,; Additional reporting by Colin Packham in Sydney, Yoshifumi Takemoto in Tokyo, Mitra Taj in Lima, Joseph Sipalan in Kuala Lumpur; Editing by William Maclean, Shri Navaratnam & Kim Coghill